quist00/carpentries.org/pages/core-team-projects.md

 <strong>April - June (Q2) 2021</strong>
 </summary>

-Angelique Trusler · Kelly Barnes · Omar Khan · Serah Njambi Rono · Toby Hodges
+Angelique Trusler · Kelly Barnes · Omar Khan · Serah Njambi Kiburu · Toby Hodges

 In Q2 2021,
 - Kelly completed work on, and released the Internal Instructor Training Report for the attention of The Carpentries Core Team and Executive Council,